 Under no circumstances should oil or grease be used to lubricate any valves or connections which may come in contact with oxygen under pressure.

-Full oxygen, acetylene and propane in storage, shall be divided by a physical distance of 20feet (6meters) or by a concrete fire wall.
+Full oxygen, acetylene, and propane in storage shall be divided by a physical distance of 20feet (6meters) or by a concrete firewall.

-When gas cylinders are moved by hand, they may be tilted and rolled on their bottom rim in short distance, trolleys shall be used when handling/moving cylinders from one point to another.
-When gas cylinders are transported by vehicle they shall be secured in vertical position.
+When gas cylinders are moved by hand, they may be tilted and rolled on their bottom rim in a short distance, trolleys shall be used when handling/moving cylinders from one point to another.
+When gas cylinders are transported by the vehicle they shall be secured in a vertical position.
 Gas cylinders shall not be dropped, nor will they be permitted to strike violently against any other object.